Walter Colbath: 1928 Amsterdam Olympics

 During his Junior year at Northwestern, he competed in the men's 10 metre platform event at the 1928 Summer Olympics where he placed fourth in Platform Diving.
 Americans Pete Desjardins took the gold, and Micky Galitzen took bronze.
 Colbath's stocky, muscular build and six foot height was unusual for a young competitive diver during his era.

-Colbath married Vesta Swenson, a Northwestern graduate, and member of the Kappa Kappa Gamma Sorority on June 16, 1932 in Evanston, Illinois at her home on Lincoln Street.
+Colbath married Vesta Swenson, a Northwestern graduate, and member of the Kappa Kappa Gamma Sorority on June 16, 1932, in Evanston, Illinois at her home on Lincoln Street.
 Colbath was working as the radio character Lilac with station WGN at the time.

-He performed as a diver at the Streets of Paris Pavillion at the Chicago World's fair in 1933, and again when the fair opened in 1934.
+He performed as a diver at the Streets of Paris Pavilion at the Chicago World's fair in 1933, and again when the fair opened in 1934.

 Post-collegiate careers

-In an early radio career in the 1930's, he played the role of Lilac on Chicago's WGN, as part of the Harold Dean Show and later played the part of Jack Armstrong.
+In an early radio career in the 1930s, he played the role of Lilac on Chicago's WGN, as part of the Harold Dean Show and later played the part of Jack Armstrong.
 He began a coaching career as a swimming and diving coach at Evanston's St. George High School and in 1935 began coaching swimming and diving at New Hampshire's prestigious preparatory school, Phillips Exeter Academy in Exeter, New Hampshire.

-While serving in WWII in the 1940's, as a commissioned Lieutenant, Colbath oversaw a strenuous training program for commando naval recruits at the Great Lakes Naval Training Center in the greater Chicago area beginning in 1942.
+While serving in WWII in the 1940s, as a commissioned Lieutenant, Colbath oversaw a strenuous training program for commando naval recruits at the Great Lakes Naval Training Center in the greater Chicago area beginning in 1942.
 His responsibilities also included the recruitment of around 40 of the nation's top swimmers to teach basic swimming skills to thousands of new Naval recruits, who were required to swim a minimum of 50 yards.
 He also coached a competitive swimming team for Navy.
 He continued to serve with the U.S. Navy in the Pacific, and eventually earned the rank of Lieutenant Commander.

 After WWII, Colbath served in industry, beginning with Ryerson Steel and then worked for the Chicago Steel Service.
 He later started his own company in Riviera Beach, Florida, which provided a large percentage of the steel used in the development of the Bahamas.
 He lived in Palm Beach, Florida after 1958 only six miles from his steel company in Riviera Beach.

-He died on March 24, 1986 at a Palm Beach Gardens Nursing Home and was buried in Saint Mark's Episcopal Church Columbarium.
+He died on March 24, 1986, at a Palm Beach Gardens Nursing Home and was buried in Saint Mark's Episcopal Church Columbarium.
 He was survived by his wife Vesta, a son, Walter Jr. who became a Judge, three grandchildren and a sister.

 Honors

-He was inducted into the Northwestern University Athletic Hall of Fame in May of 1986.
+He was inducted into the Northwestern University Athletic Hall of Fame in May 1986.